Skip to main content

 The CSI program runs annually from February to August.
 During the spring, faculty-student teams work with firm liaisons to develop the research plan and case study narrative.
 Site visits and field data collection are primarily conducted during the summer.
 The academic teams use this information to craft the performance benefits and document the project in the online Case Study Brief format.
 Throughout this process, LAF provides training, iterative feedback, and opportunities for interaction among teams.
 Final case studies undergo a peer review process and are published to the Landscape Performance Series in the fall.

 *LAF may be able to assist in matching prospective CSI Research Fellows with prospective firms/projects based on geographic proximity, common interests, and relevant expertise.
-Potential applicants wishing to be matched should contact LAF well in advance of the application deadline to discuss.
+Prospective applicants wishing to be matched should contact LAF well in advance of the application deadline to discuss.

 Program Goals